raphaelalmeidamartins/shopping-cart/README.md

 ## :man_technologist: Developed Skills

-* Use asyncronus functions to fetch data from a API
+* Use asynchronous functions to fetch data from a API
 * Implement unit tests to these functions with Jest
 * Develop a web page using HTML, CSS and JavaScript